dyfet/rustyhash/README.md

 implimentation in ModernCLI, and my go services implimentation at https://gitlab.com/tychosoft/service

-## Dependencies

-Net 8 or later is required since I use sha3.
-Otherwise this has no direct external dependencies.
-It is only implementation bound, to match other languages.

 ## Distributions

 The primary means to distribute rusty hash is as a mozilla crate and the latest